MindMySelf/OOP_TW3/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This project had the goal to write and extend a simple pixel game with features like enemies or items.
+This project had the goal to write and extend a simple pixel game with features like enemies or items. <br> The game has two levels, the goal is to reach and open the doors at the end of every level.
+In the first level you can figth enemies, the second level is the treasure room. <br> In the game you can pick up multiply items and battle with monsters, but be careful, the enemies can hit you too!
+Additionally only one item can be equipted at the time.

 <p align="right"><a href="#readme-top">:top:</a></p>